Fixing Running PowerShell Scripts on Windows Server 2008 R2

 pause

-Creating a Signed PowerShell Script
+Creating a signed PowerShell script.

-PowerShell Script with Signing
+PowerShell Script for Signing

 # Sample script content